 One of my favorite things to do here is to head up to Betsie Point Lighthouse at the southern entrance to the Manitou Passage.
 Frankfort is so romantic, one of my best friends even got married here!

+A great couples getaway in Michigan is definitely Frankenmuth.
 If I could describe Frankenmuth in two words it would be “Little Bavaria.”
-Frankenmuth is a great destination in Michigan year round, but in my opinion, it’s a great winter weekend getaway in Michigan.
+Frankenmuth is a great getaway destination in Michigan year round, but in my opinion, it’s a great winter weekend getaway in Michigan.
 Through the winter months, the whole town turns into a giant German like Christmas market.

 People are happy, kids are ice skating, the shops are full, and the streets are lined with Christmas lights.
 Throughout the town, you can feel the holiday spirit in the air.
 The downtown area is modeled after a 19th-century Germany village and in mid-September, the whole community gathers for Oktoberfest, much like they do in Munich.
 One of my favorite things to do in Frankenmuth is head to Bronner’s, the largest Christmas store in the world, around Christmas time.